abhrajitray77/abhrajitray77/README.md

 ![header](https://user-images.githubusercontent.com/67530432/231176540-f1e87c55-e853-4cfb-a9e4-3b82435c5aa8.png)

 <h3 align="left">About Me:</h3>
-<p><h4>Hey there! 👋 I'm Abhrajit Ray</h4>I'm a MERN Stack developer who makes fast and scalable websites with a responsive design and great UI using Tailwind css, React and Next.js, along with firebase/supabase/appwrite.
-I'm into all things tech and have some game dev and web design experience too.
-Currently, I'm learning backend development (Node.js, mongoDB, Strapi), working with REST APIs, and improving my programming logic skills as well.
+<p><h4>Hey there! 👋 I'm Abhrajit Ray</h4>I'm a skilled Full-stack developer with a year of experience specializing in React.js, Next.js, TypeScript, and Tailwind
+CSS to create fast and scalable websites.
+Along with backend technologies like MongoDB, Node.js, and Express, I can work with REST and GraphQL APIs and other cloud backend services.
+Side by side, I'm learning AI/ML, working with Azure Cloud and DevOps platform, and trying to improve my problem-solving skills.
 Hit me up if you wanna collab on a project ✌.
 </p>

 <h3 align="left">Reach out to me: </h3>